Under the New Tax Laws, Stamp Duties Are Back in Style

 Nigeria’s new tax laws have brought stamp duties back into the spotlight.
 What was once a dusty colonial relic visible only on old contracts and receipts is now a modernized, digital-age tax that affects almost every business transaction you document.

 Whether you’re signing a rental agreement, taking out a loan, buying shares, or even executing contracts online, stamp duty now applies more broadly than ever before.
+The good news is that the rules are clearer, the rates are standardized, and you can even pay digitally.

 What Exactly Gets Taxed?